JuliaParallel/Dagger.jl/docs/src/datadeps.md

 end
 ```

-The other way allows you to seperate what argument is passed to the function,
+The other way allows you to separate what argument is passed to the function,
 from how that argument is accessed within the function.
 This is done with the
 `Deps` wrapper, which is used like so: